618Project/WorldVu/README.md

 As part of this project, we have accelerated the 2 primary hotspots, Side optical flow and Sharpening and the results are as follows.
 All our results have been run on AWS machine (g2.2xlarge: CPU - 8 core Intel Xeon E5-2670 (Sandy Bridge) Processors and GPU - NVIDIA GPU, with 1,536 CUDA cores and 4GB video memory).
 Results are for a run where CPU rendering of all phases included take 66.3 seconds. <br/>

-In the below table, accuracy is measured as the number of pixels that are having exact pixel intensities when compared to that of the original implementation.
+In the below table, Pixel intensity difference is measured as the number of pixels that are having exact pixel intensities when compared to that of the original implementation.
+But this is not considered to be a standard metric of comparison of similarity between given two images.
+Structural Similarity (SSIM) provides a better comparison, covering minor translational variance, slight variance in illumination condition, etc., It is widely accepted as a standard metric to evaluate similarity of a pair of images.
 Also, speedup is the ratio by which our accelerated implementation is faster than that of the original implementation.
 <table>
 <thead>
   <tr>
     <th style="text-align: center"> Phase </th>
     <th style="text-align: center"> Original Time </th>
     <th style="text-align: center"> Accelerated time </th>
+    <th style="text-align: center"> Pixel intensity diff </th>
-    <th style="text-align: center"> Accuracy </th>
+    <th style="text-align: center"> SSIM </th>
     <th style="text-align: center"> Speedup </th>
   </tr>
 </thead>